15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 datis mohsenipour headshot 1

-Many hiring managers have a list of interview questions to ask that focus on making sure the candidate is a good fit for the team.
+Many hiring managers have a list of interview questions to ask candidates that focus on making sure the candidate is a good fit for the team.
 But, on the other hand, ensuring your work environment ticks all the boxes for your prospective hire is just as important—if not more so.
 That’s why Datis Mohsenipour, VP of Marketing & Sales at Outback Team Building & Training, always asks this question during an interview.

 “When we interview candidates, we want to make sure that we can provide a positive working environment that would make them feel happy about starting their workday every morning.
 By asking this question, I can get a better understanding of what really matters to them and whether or not our way of doing things would conflict with theirs.
 The last thing we want to do is bring on a new employee and have them feel misaligned with their job.”

-2 Leadership-Focused Interview Questions to Ask
+2 Leadership-Focused Interview Questions to Ask Candidates

 Given their critical role in the company, higher salary brackets, and the fact that they’re in hire demand than entry-level staff, hiring leadership-level employees adds an extra dimension of challenge and risk.